c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 There is something I'm bitter about, it's the way information spreads both on social media and regular newspaper.
 The current landscape and incentives don't push the voices of measured people to the ones that are just curious and could benefit from it.

 From this, there is this whole industry of individuals that mastered looking like experts, while the actual experts stay underexposed.
 In particular, in my field (programming), the general opinion seems tainted with the fact that artificial neural networks, on which all the current AI wave is based on, work counterintuitively with what most old school programmers are used to.
 Which also explains the amount of scepticism AI first obtained when it reached the developer circles.
-While it was over-hyped by casual programmers, maybe there was some actual values, and the old-school programmers were too dismissive.
+While it was over-hyped by casual programmers, maybe there was some actual value, and the old-school programmers were too dismissive.

 I won't pretend to be an expert, the only project I carried out that involved custom neural networks was a visual editor that was used for teaching freshmen, in other projects I only used existing models for inference, or AI tooling for writing code.
 I consider myself an engineer far more than a scientist, and I think basic engineering knowledge and scientific curiosity should still be enough to produce something worth sharing.